On View in Site 2 Community Gallery

 Healing the Body

-Micro-Workshops will take place during the October and November Late Shift events:
+Interactive Art Project will take place during the November Late Shift event:

 Friday, November 9, 7 – 10